-When choosing a torch, getting the right size is key – a hefty, heavy torch is best left in the garage at home, lighter handheld torches are good for keeping in the car or taking camping, a pocket torch is brilliant kept on you for emergencies.
+When choosing a flashlight, getting the right size is key – a hefty, heavy flashlight is best left in the garage at home, lighter handheld flashlights are good for keeping in the car or taking camping, a pocket flashlight is brilliant kept on you for emergencies.

-We’ve reviewed torches with both LED and Xenon bulbs – both give good brightness, although the latter emits a whiter light.
+We’ve reviewed flashlights with both LED and Xenon bulbs – both give good brightness, although the latter emits a whiter light.

-Maglites are old favourites, used by the forces, by detectives in movies and probably by your dad.
+Maglites are old favorites, used by the forces, by detectives in movies and probably by your dad.

 Strong and pleasingly heavy to hold – this water resistant, rechargeable model is one of the best, with a stonking 643 lumens in its strongest setting.
 Its eco mode still lights up a dark night and means the battery lasts for days on end.

 It’s easy to turn the beam from spot to flood by adjusting the torch head and charging is quick and easy.
-This torch should last you forever.
+This flashlight should last you forever.

-After a good all-rounder for under £20?
+After a good all-rounder?
 The P5E gives off an effective 25 lumens of light for hours on end.

 It’s tactile to hold and has a long burn time of 20 hours on a single AA battery.